 1. Determine what you want in a doctor

 What qualities matter to you?
-Make a list of your preferences, like gender, languages spoken, office hours or care setting.
+Make a list of your preferences, like gender, race, languages spoken, office hours or care setting.
 There are several different types of primary care doctors, so make sure you find one with expertise that fits your needs.
 You may choose a different primary care doctor for each member of your family, including:

 - Family or general practitioners are trained in many medical areas during their residency – pediatrics, obstetrics and gynecology, internal medicine, psychiatry and neurology, surgery and community medicine – so they are able to care for patients of all genders and ages.

 - Internal medicine physicians, also known as internists, are trained to solve diagnostic problems.
 They specialize in prevention, diagnosis and disease management for adults across a wide range of complex health issues.